truthtaicom/React-Native---Redux-todo-example/README.md

 [react-router@3.0.1](https://github.com/ReactTraining/react-router) is used for navigating between todos.
 Code for web app is in 'web' folder.

 ## Instalation
-App is built with yarn, but you can run it with npm.
+App is built with yarn, but you can run it with npm:

 1. Clone repository
 2. ``` yarn ``` or ``` npm install ``` to build project
 3. ``` yarn run ios ``` to run ios app